helium/HIP/0137-remove-cn470-from-iot-poc.md

 [A recently produced report](files/0137/cn470-gaming.pdf) shows that 9,700,000 IOT rewards per epoch are going to the cn470 region whilst gaming detection methods can show over 86.9% of this is gaming, with the remaining hotspots being hard to confirm if they are gaming or not.

+Currently the CN470 region accounts for 1,563DC ($0.01563) per Epoch of data transfer.

 ## Stakeholders

 All customers (e.g., sensor owners), hosts, and operators of the Helium IOT Network.
 Gateway manufacturers producing hotspots for the cn470 region.

 ## Detailed Explanation

 We propose to remove the CN470 region from PoC reward calculations.

 We then propose a new denylist focused on any Hotspots that have been asserted to the cn470 region.

 This proposal does not remove Data Transfer capability for CN470 Hotspots.